-EMPLOYMENT CENTER DESIGN ELEMENT
+EMPLOYMENT CENTER

-- A. Parkway (Street-scape setbacks). - 1.
-The entire area between street curb and the setback line should be land-scaped except for vehicle access driveways pedestrian paths. - 2.
-Whenever possible design this area in the form of undulating free-form berms or sloped planting areas. - 3.
-A low plane of undercover is desired in this area to maintain uniformity and openness. - 4.
-Trees should conform to the Master Landscape Plan and Plant List, pg.
-41. - 5.
-Primary Streetscape Setback Tree -Sec Master Landscape Plan and Plant List. pg.
-41. - 6.
-Tree to Landscape Area Ratio.
-There should be one specimen tree for every 400 square feet of landscaped setback area (minimum). - 7.
-Planting Design-A meandering natural look of tree groves is desired.
+1. The entire area between street curb and the setback line should be landscaped except for vehicle access driveways pedestrian paths.

+2. Whenever possible design this area in the form of undulating free-form berms or sloped planting areas.

+3. A low plane of undercover is desired in this area to maintain uniformity and openness.

+4. Trees should conform to the Master Landscape Plan and Plant List, pg.
+41.

+5. Primary Streetscape Setback Tree -See Master Landscape Plan and Plant List. pg.
+41.

+6. Tree to Landscape Area Ratio.
+There should be one specimen tree for every 400 square feet of landscaped setback area (minimum).

+7. Planting Design-A meandering natural look of tree groves is desired.
 Trees should be arranged in groves as much as possible to maintain visual access to commercial frontages.

+B. Median Landscaping:

+1. Medians should be landscaped per the Master Plan and Master Plant List, pg.
+41.

+a.
+Undulating free form landscaped berms are encouraged as a design theme in this area.

+b.
+Planting Design.
+A meandering natural look of tree groves is desired.
+Trees should be arranged in groves as much as possible to maintain visual access to commercial frontages.

+Parkway ·

+oper

+ope

+Median

-- C. Employment Center Entry Areas. - 1.
-Entrances should be landscaped per the Landscape Master Plan and Master Plant List. pg.
-41. - a.
-The landscape concept intended for the Employment Center is an open park-like character.
-It is fundamental that this theme have the greatest impact at the two entry areas. - b.
+C. Employment Center Entry Areas.

+1. Entrances should be landscaped per the Landscape Master Plan and Master Plant List. pg.
+41. a.
+The landscape concept intended for the Employment Center is an open park-like It is character. fundamental that this theme have the greatest impact at the two entry areas.

+b.
 A deep setback of ground cover is intended at both primary entrances.
 Tree groves and signage should be held back a significant distance from entry corners to emphasize a broad open character and to create a sense of spaciousness.